math-learning/users-service/README.md

 _Note_: If you want to change the postgres user and/or password, edit the file `./configs.js` with this configuration.

+_Note_: For more information about postgres migrations, read http://knexjs.org/#Migrations-CLI

 ## Start the server